Orthopedic Fracture & Trauma Care

 - Total Shoulder Replacement

 Fractures and other orthopedic injuries can occur with a sudden fall or traumatic event like a motor vehicle accident.
 Though patients need immediate emergency care to attend to these injuries, followup care is also needed to ensure proper healing.

 Augusta Orthopedic & Sports Medicine Specialists can cover both your emergency medical care needs with 24/7 trauma coverage, as well as any ongoing care services you need.
-Our orthopedic trauma specialist, Dr. David Gallagher, has over 12 years of experience in private practice with treating orthopedic injuries and sees patients for traumatic injuries on a daily basis.
-Over the course of his career, Dr. Gallagher worked with a regional trauma specialist, participated in multiple cadaver and didactic labs, and during one of their transition periods, he assisted the Medical College of Georgia in treating trauma patients and educating residents.
-He is currently the Director of Orthopedic Trauma at Doctor’s Hospital, a Level II Trauma Center.
+Our orthopedic trauma specialists, Dr. David Gallagher and Dr. Jeremy Jacobs, have years of experience in private practice with treating orthopedic injuries and see patients for traumatic injuries on a daily basis.

 Common Fractures and Traumatic Injuries